PRECIOUS-Gold below $1,200 on steadier dollar; eyes on Greece, China

 * China easing move fails to boost demand

-LONDON, April 20 (Reuters) - Gold fell below $1,200 an ounce on Monday as equities rallied and the dollar steadied, while traders assessed China’s new policy measures to shore up the world’s second-largest economy and risks that Greece may default.
+LONDON, April 20 (Reuters) - Gold fell below $1,200 an ounce on Monday as the dollar steadied, while traders assessed risks that Greece may default and China’s new policy measures to shore up the world’s second-largest economy.

-“The funds have to asset allocate wherever they find the performance,” said George Gero, precious metals strategist for RBC Capital Markets in New York.
-“You have a triple digit up day in the stock market, and the funds are not asset allocating to gold.”

-The rally in stock markets likely contributed to an uptick in the dollar, which weighed further on gold prices, Gero said.

-The dollar gained 0.5 percent versus a basket of leading currencies on Monday, following a near 2 percent drop last week on underwhelming U.S. data.
+The dollar was up 0.3 percent versus a basket of leading currencies on Monday, having suffered a near 2 percent drop last week after underwhelming U.S. data.

+U.S. inflation data on Friday that indicated the U.S. Federal Reserve could start raising interest rates this year failed to boost the greenback.

 The Fed’s policy meeting later this month will be eyed for stronger clues about the timing of a rate hike.